ACT Letter Home to Parents

 BCHS JUNIORS will have the opportunity to take the ACT with Writing this year.
-The testing window for BCHS is April 11th thru 20th.
+The testing window for BCHS is at the end of March.
 The ACT will be administered on line with students testing on various days to accommodate computer access.
 This is a mandatory test for all Montana Juniors.
-Please review the parent letter that was sent to parents at 2023 ACT Parent Letter.
+Please review the parent letter that was sent to parents at 2024 ACT Parent Letter.
 Parents should also review the Six Things Stakeholders Should Know about State Testing for a complete overview of State testing in Montana.
 All Juniors were given the "Taking The ACT" workbook and directed to the ACT Academy for testing practices .
 There are also 14 critical non-test questions that students will be responding to on this ACT assessment.
 For a complete list of the 14 critical non-test questions go to 14 Critical Non-test Questions for MT.

 We hope you will encourage your student to get plenty of sleep the night before, eat a healthy breakfast and come to school with a positive attitude on testing day.